 Parents can request that their child is removed from any event, activity or discussion at any point, should they wish for their child not to be included in accordance with our policy.

 Through assemblies, Talk Time, reading and discussion, as well as creative and physical activities, such as singing, drama, outdoor learning, art and written work, the children are encouraged to investigate, think, ask questions and reflect – the most important skills associated with learning about a range of cultures.
-In line with our Big Questions curriculum and our Thinking Scientifically approach, the study of Religious Education is similarly investigative.
+The study of Religious Education is reflective and investigative.
 Enquiry is at the heart of learning.
-Where RE is most effective, the school has a well-defined and systematic approach to using enquiry in RE.
+Where RE is most effective, the school has a well-defined and systematic approach to using enquiry in RE, which we think is very important in all aspects of learning at Hunsley Primary.
+We actively teach the children to be reflective and aware of how they learn and the connections they make to build up their knowledge.

 Effective enquiry in RE